Act-On Announces Act-On InSite, New GenAI Web Agent

 Getting back to our initial question: The truth is, it’s not as simple as asking “How many CTAs should I use?”
 It’s more helpful to look at each channel individually.
 Let’s break down a few CTA best practices by marketing channel!

-How Many CTAs Should I Use on a Web Page?
+How Many CTAs on a Landing Page?

-Different webpages have different objectives, so let’s start with the homepage and narrow down to the more granular pages.
+Typically landing pages contain 1-3 CTAs.
+However, different pages have different objectives, so let’s start with the homepage and narrow down to the more granular pages.

 Homepage CTAs

-Your homepage will likely have multiple CTAs because it often serves as your visitors’ initial introduction to your brand.
+Your homepage will likely have between 3-5 CTAs because it often serves as your visitors’ initial introduction to your brand.
 Maybe these users want to learn a bit more about your products and services, so you should have an easy path to help them navigate to your most common and lucrative offerings.
 Or, they might not even be sure of what they’re actually looking for yet — customers at this point only know that they have a problem and have just started their search for a solution.
 These prospects might be interested in downloading an eBook or viewing a product overview video, so you should create a compelling CTA to get them to do so.

 Then there’s the ultimate goal for any B2B marketer: the “Handraiser.”
 You’ll want to direct these hot prospects to complete a “Contact Us,” “Talk to an Expert,” or “Book a Demo” form on your homepage.
 This way, your sales team can follow-up directly (and, ideally, immediately) or at least push the lead back to marketing to be entered into a nurture campaign until they’re in a better position to discuss their needs and a potential purchase.